threefoldfoundation/info_sdk/src/evdc/evdc_k8s.md

 > Please read [__Monitoring__](evdc_monitoring_k8s) to deploy monitoring tools on your Kubernetes cluster.

 The process for deploying workloads has been made easy as quite a lot of Helm templates have been made available, ready for usage on the grid.

-For storage, any file system will be supported.
+The `Marketplace` widget are created with the help of Helm Charts, which can be found [here](https://github.com/threefoldtech/vdc-solutions-charts), but evidently you can also create your own Helm Charts and deploy them onto your Kubernetes cluster.